 To speed up the process I tried cutting the block into small chunks that would fit into an old glass measuring cup.

 Since I already had a shredded pile of beeswax, I did a little experiment.
-I put the shredded wax in a mason jar with a wick, and alongside it I added a glass measuring cup with the chunks of beeswax.
+I put the shredded wax in a mason jar with a cotton wick, and alongside it I added a glass measuring cup with the chunks of beeswax.

 They both went into a sauce pot of steaming water (no need to boil the water, just hot enough to melt the wax).